40 Gorgeous Places To Visit In Cornwall

 The centre of Truro has some lovely shops, cafes and restaurants, as well as plenty of Victorian architecture to admire.

-It’s also home to Truro Cathedral which was built in the 19th century and is an iconic landmark in the city.
+It’s also home to Truro Cathedral which is free to visit and which was built in the 19th century and is an iconic landmark in the city.

 The best things to do in Truro: